-Glossy Black Chokeberry is a suckering shrub native to Wisconsin with four season interest.
+Glossy Black Chokeberry is a suckering shrub native to Wisconsin with four-season interest.
 It has fragrant white flower clusters in Spring, brilliant fall color, and large shiny dark berries that persist throughout winter.
 It provides habitat and food for wildlife and is a great plant for natural areas with wet soil.
 This interesting native shrub requires minimal maintenance and tolerates many soil conditions.
 May also be known as Black Chokeberry.

-This medium sized shrub has an upright, somewhat rounded form and spreads moderately by suckers to form colonies.
+This medium-sized shrub has an upright, somewhat rounded form and spreads moderately by suckers to form colonies.
 It will become leggy towards the bottom half of the plant, so is good for the back border or in a mixed screen with other native shrubs.
 Does especially well in naturalized or woodland garden areas where it can spread.
-Can also be used in mass planting, wetland restoration, or for erosion control, especially in wet areas.
+Can also be used in mass planting, wetland restoration, or erosion control, especially in wet areas.
 It could be a suitable substitute for Euonymous alatus (burning bush) which is becoming invasive in our area.

-Glossy Black Chokeberry has larger leaves, flowers, and fruit than the straight species, grows more vigorously and tends to sucker less, all of which contribute to its preference as a landscape plant.
+Glossy Black Chokeberry has larger leaves, flowers, and fruit than the straight species, grows more vigorously, and tends to sucker less, all of which contribute to its preference as a landscape plant.

-With its fragrant white flowers in spring, glossy green foliage throughout summer, and brilliant fall color display of oranges, reds, purples combined with clusters of large purplish black berries that ripen in late summer and persist into winter, this shrub exudes natural beauty and interest in every season.
+With its fragrant white flowers in spring, glossy green foliage throughout summer, and brilliant fall color display of oranges, reds, purples combined with clusters of large purplish blackberries that ripen in late summer and persist into winter, this shrub exudes natural beauty and interest in every season.

 It is adaptable to a wide range of soil conditions, evident by its wide geographic range.
-Glossy Black Chokeberry can be found throughout the eastern and midwestern United states and Canada, from southern Ontario to northern Georgia.
-It prefers wet to moist acidic soil and is most commonly found in wetland areas, but is also found in upland areas, forests, prairies and sandy soils.
+Glossy Black Chokeberry can be found throughout the eastern and midwestern United States and Canada, from southern Ontario to northern Georgia.
+It prefers wet to moist acidic soil and is most commonly found in wetland areas, but is also found in upland areas, forests, prairies, and sandy soils.
 It is tolerant of salt, occasional drought, and occasional flooding.
 An easy plant to grow, it will produce more fruit and foliage in full sun, but also grows well in partial shade.

 Glossy Black Chokeberry attracts birds and provides shelter for many varieties of wildlife.
 Birds do not typically eat the berries until late winter.
 Speculation as to why birds do not eat chokeberries earlier in the season ranges from the high tannin content, firmness of the berries, or low protein content as compared to other food sources.
 In any case, the fruit display typically remains on the plant well into winter.
 After the berries become raisin-like and other food sources dwindle, wildlife will then eat them.